Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 5. There was too much saturated gas in your tap water.

-When there’s too much saturated gas in the water, that gas wants to leave it immediately so that the pressure between the liquid and atmospheric air evens out.
+When there’s too much saturated gas in the water, that gas wants to leave it immediately.
+That’s because nature seeks its balance so that the pressure between the liquid and atmospheric air evens out.
+This results in tiny white bubbles forming on the glass and other surfaces inside your aquarium.

 This effect could be dangerous to fish after you do a water change because gas bubbles could form in their blood, fins, and eyes.